 You know how things around the house all seem to fall apart at the same time?
 I think it's due to the time since you moved in, got housewarming/wedding/shower presents, had milestones that caused purchases, but it is annoying how suddenly one weekend you need to replace all the things.
 Both my husband and I realized when drying off with different torn and threadbare towels that it was time to upgrade the contents of our linen closet, starting with towels.
 It had been a while since we had bought towels and bath sheets, let alone any we liked.
-I was on the hunt for the best bath sheet and who makes the best bath sheet out there now in 2021.
+I was on the hunt for the best bath sheet and who makes the best bath sheet.

 A good towel is a form of self-care.
 You live that life, it gets you dirty, you wash yourself clean.
 You deserve a good towel to celebrate the accomplishment.
-The thing is, if you're buying a towel for quality as well as a form of self care, your needs may not be the same as my needs.
+The thing is, if you're buying a towel for quality as well as a form of self-care, your needs may not be the same as my needs.

 What Kind of Bath Sheet I Like

 - Bath Sheet, not Bath Towel.
-I am short and round, my husband is tall and lean, and so between the both of us we desire a bath sheet.
+I am short and round, my husband is tall and lean, and so between the both of us, we desire a bath sheet.
 A bath sheet is 40″ x 70″ long while a bath towel measures 30” x 56”.
-I have used the terms interchangably in this article but really what I am looking for is the best bath sheet which is the larger option.
+I have used the terms interchangeably in this article but really what I am looking for is the best bath sheet which is the larger option.

 - Made from 100% Cotton.
 We've done bamboo and microfiber and whatever and we desire 100% cotton.

 - I Can't See Light Through It.
 If I can put the towel up to the window and see sunlight through it, it won't last and it won't feel cozy on a cold winter morning.

 - Classic Style.
 No fringe, no fabric trim, no ribbing or waffle weave or… I don't want anything.
 I want a solid color, maybe with that smooth band near the bottom but that's it.